 After losing the crown to Randy Savage – who took to calling himself The Macho King – the two entered into a rivalry, which led to them captaining opposing teams at the Survivor Series on November 23.
 Unfortunately for him, he accomplished the only elimination and was left three against one at the end, before being counted out after interference from “Queen” Sherri.

 When Nikolai Volkoff wished to become an American citizen, he found a natural ally in Hacksaw, despite their past feud.
-They smashed The Orient Express at Summerslam on August 27, 1990, and then went on to form another short-lived team with Sgt.
+They smashed The Orient Express at Summerslam on August 27, 1990, and then Duggan formed another short-lived team with Sgt.
 Slaughter, when the latter renounced his past sins of aligning against America during the Gulf War.

 His last WWF pay-per-view appearance took place at the King of the Ring, where he lost to Bam Bam Bigelow in the quarter final.
-After losing several matches to Yokozuna leading into Summerslam, Hacksaw departed for the time being.
+Duggan departed for the time being after losing a series of matches to Yokozuna in the leadup to Summerslam.

-After a tour with the Catch Wrestling Association in Austria, he signed with WCW in the summer of 1994.
-He debuted on the August 6 edition of WCW Saturday Night with a win over Rip Rogers.
-He took just thirty-five seconds to defeat Steve Austin at Fall Brawl on September 18 to become the United States champion.
-In a rematch at Halloween Havoc, he won by disqualification when Austin threw him over the top rope.
-A third bout ended in another disqualification, before he lost to Big Van Vader at Starrcade.
+Duggan toured Austria with the Catch Wrestling Association and signed with WCW in the summer of 1994.
+He debuted on the August 6 edition of WCW Saturday Night, where he defeated Rip Rogers.
+It took just thirty-five seconds for him to pin “Stunning” Steve Austin for the United States Title at Fall Brawl (September 18), and won the rematch with Austin at Halloween Havoc by disqualification.
+After another disqualification victory, he lost the US Title to Vader at Starrcade.

 When the New World Order arrived on the scene, Duggan attempted to rally the locker room by bringing a large WCW banner to the ring during his matches, but the angle was abruptly dropped.
 For the next two years, he was mostly seen on the company’s ‘B’ and ‘C’ shows, and rarely on pay-per-view.

-When the new creative team headed up by Vince Russo and Eric Bischoff rebooted the company, Duggan was made a part of the Millionaires Club.
-Later, he was made a heel for the first time since Mid-South when he turned on the Misfits in Action in favour of Team Canada.
-His hair was cut short and his beard shaved, and of course now brought the Canadian flag to the ring.
+When Russo and Eric Bischoff rebooted the company, Duggan was made a part of the Millionaire’s Club.
+He later became a heel for the first time since Mid-South, when he turned on the Misfits in Action in favour of Team Canada.
+His hair was cut short and his beard shaved, and now brought a Canadian flag to the ring.
 This was also quickly dropped when Team Canada turned on him.

 After the purchase of WCW in March 2001 by the WWF, Duggan went on the independent circuit.
 He made an unadvertised appearance at NWA TNA’s March 12, 2003 pay-per-view, and defeated former WCW wrestler, Mike Sanders.
 He worked a second match for the company on October 29, in a losing effort against Jeff Jarrett.
-Duggan returned to now-WWE on the October 3, 2005 RAW, and became a mentor and tag team partner for Eugene.
+Duggan returned to the now-World Wrestling Entertainment on the October 3, 2005 RAW, and became a mentor and tag team partner for Eugene.